Cost of LivingUpdated May 2026

 Share:XFLRWE

-Ask any longtime Charleston resident about cost of living costs and they'll tell you: this is a city where the Nextdoor app has become the de facto price-check tool for every home service.
-The numbers back it up — cost of living here comes at a premium here, costing roughly 24% more than the typical American city.
+Ask any longtime Charleston resident about cost of living and they'll tell you: this is a city where the Nextdoor app has become the de facto price-check tool for every home service.
+The numbers back it up — cost of living here sits slightly above average — roughly 15% higher than the national baseline.
 What the numbers don't show is the local texture: mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Charleston